Iterated club shooting and the stationary-logic constructible model: Iterated club shooting

 \subsection{Shooting one club}

 The basic tool for changing the notion of stationarity over some model is ``club shooting'' -- adding a club to the complement of a stationary set.
-For this to be possible, the complement must be ``fat'': \begin{defn} Let $\kappa$ be a regular cardinal.
-A set $S\con\kappa$ is called \emph{fat} iff for every club $C\con\kappa$, $S\cap C$ contains closed sets of ordinals of arbitrarily large order types below $\kappa$.
-We say that $T\con\kappa$ is \emph{co-fat }if $\kappa\smin T$ is fat. \end{defn}
+For this to be possible, the complement must be ``fat'': \begin{definition} Let $\kappa$ be a regular cardinal.
+A set $S\con\kappa$ is called \emph{fat} iff for every club $C\con\kappa$, $S\cap C$ contains closed sets of ordinals of arbitrarily large order-types below $\kappa$.
+We say that $T\con\kappa$ is \emph{co-fat }if $\kappa\smin T$ is fat. \end{definition}